Is there a cost to providers to receive and administer the vaccine?

 The COVID-19 vaccine, like other vaccines, works by training our bodies to develop antibodies to fight against the virus that causes COVID-19, to prevent future illness.
 There is currently no evidence that antibodies formed from COVID-19 vaccination cause any problems with pregnancy, including the development of the placenta.
 In addition, there is no evidence suggesting that fertility problems are a side effect of ANY vaccine.
 People who are trying to become pregnant now or who plan to try in the future may receive the COVID-19 vaccine when it becomes available to them.

-- There are no data on the safety of COVID-19 vaccines in people who are pregnant.
+- There are limited data on the safety of COVID-19 vaccines in people who are pregnant.
+Early data from v-safe and VAERS did not identify any safety concerns for pregnant people who were vaccinated or for their babies.
 There were no vaccine-related adverse events reported on female fertility, fetal development or postnatal development from animal studies with all 3 vaccines.
-Studies in humans are also ongoing and more are planned.

 - COVID-19 infection during pregnancy can result in an increased risk of severe illness (ICU admission, mechanical ventilation and death) and might result in an increased risk of adverse pregnancy outcomes, such as preterm birth.

 - Consider the following when discussing COVID-19 vaccination with people who are pregnant:

 - Level of COVID-19 community transmission (risk of acquisition)

 - The risks of COVID-19 to the person who is pregnant and potential risks to the fetus